Stuart Meissner

 Meissner was one of the first Attorneys to file a SEC Whistleblower Tip, and participated in the drafting of the SEC Rules regarding such program when it was passed into law.
 His comments appear in the footnotes of the actual rules.
 Meissner represents clients as SEC whistleblowers.
-Meissner Also represents defrauded investors and Wall Street employees against large financial institutions including Morgan Stanley, UBS, Wells Fargo, and Citizens Securities and has won millions in awards and settlements on behalf of defrauded investors and employees in the industry.
+Meissner Also represents defrauded investors and Wall Street employees against large financial institutions including Morgan Stanley, UBS, Wells Fargo, and Citizens Securities, and has won millions in awards and settlements on behalf of defrauded investors and employees in the industry.

 In 2016, his client was awarded over $22 million from the SEC as a result of the Dodd Frank SEC Whistleblower program, which was the largest accounting fraud award ever given to in the history of the program, involving Monsanto Corporation.
-Dodd-Frank whistleblower awards, which allow whistleblowers to collect up to 30% of what the SEC recovers in fines and reimbursements, have formed a primary focus of Meissner's work in addition to pursuing investor and employment FINRA arbitrations against major Wall Street institutions;
+Dodd-Frank whistleblower awards, which allow whistleblowers to collect up to 30% of what the SEC recovers in fines and reimbursements, have formed the primary focus of Meissner's work in addition to pursuing investor and employment FINRA arbitrations against major Wall Street institutions.

 A resident of Dumont, New Jersey, Meissner is a former state prosecutor and was a first time independent candidate for U.S. Senate from the US state of New Jersey in 2013.
 Meissner pulled in a minority of votes in 2013 NJ special election for US Senate, falling behind 2, but ahead of 3, other independent candidates.

-In September 2019 Meissner announced a run for the GOP nomination in New Jersey to challenge Democratic U.S. Senator Cory Booker in the 2020 U.S. Senate Elections.
+In September 2019 Meissner announced a run for the GOP nomination in New Jersey to challenge Democratic U.S. Senator Cory Booker in the 2020 U.S. Senate elections.
 In February 2020 Meissner withdrew his candidacy.